rzinak/oblivion/README.md

 Let users define **custom lifecycle annotations**.

-Haven't figured out an approach yet, but will do it eventually because it seems cool.
+Haven't figured out an approach yet, but will do it eventually because it looks cool.

 ## Other Things To Do